-- A. Seniority for full-time employees will be defined as the employee's length of unbroken state service.
-Seniority for part-time or on-call employees will be based on actual hours worked.
+A. Seniority for full-time employees will be defined as the employee's length of unbroken state service.
+Seniority for part-time or on-call employees will be based on actual hours worked but shall not exceed that of a full time (2088 hours annually) employee.
 Actual hours worked includes all overtime hours and all paid holiday and leave hours, excluding compensatory time.
 For purposes of calculating actual hours worked for part-time and on-call employees, forty (40) hours will equal seven (7) days of seniority.
 Leave without pay of fifteen (15) consecutive calendar days or less will not affect an employee's seniority.
-When an employee is on leave without pay for more than fifteen (15) consecutive calendar days, the employee's seniority will not be affected when the leave without pay is taken for: - 1.
-Military leave or United States Public Health Service; - 2.
+When an employee is on leave without pay for more than fifteen (15) consecutive calendar days, the employee's seniority will not be affected when the leave without pay is taken for:

+- 1. Military leave or United States Public Health Service; - 2.
 Compensable work-related injury or illness leave; - 3.
-Governmental service leave and leave to enter the Peace Corps, not to exceed two (2) years and three (3) months;

-- 4. Educational leave, contingent upon successful completion of the coursework; - 5.
+Governmental service leave and leave to enter the Peace Corps, not to exceed two (2) years and three (3) months; - 4.
+Educational leave, contingent upon successful completion of the coursework; - 5.
 Leave for service as a volunteer with humanitarian and disaster relief organizations; - 6.
-Reducing the effects of layoff. - 7.
-Leave for Union employment in accordance with Sections 39.8 and 39.10, of Article 39, Union Activities, and/or - 8.
-Leave authorized by a governor's proclamation directly related to health and safety
+Reducing the effects of layoff, and/or - 7.
+Leave for Union employment in accordance with Sections 39.8 and 39.10, of Article 39, Union Activities. - 8.
+Leave authorized by a governor's proclamation directly related to health and safety.